TheCowboyAI/w3/memory-bank/progress.md

 ## Current Status: Initial Design Phase

 The CIM project is currently in the initial design phase.
 We have completed the high-level system architecture design, domain pattern definition, and determined the implementation architecture using NixOS with containers and NATS JetStream for event/object storage.
-We have defined the base CIM services that will constitute the system and established cross-domain interaction patterns.
+We have defined the base CIM services that will constitute the system, established cross-domain interaction patterns, created standardized domain event flow patterns, and implemented IPLD for content-addressable storage.
 We are now working on detailed component specifications and interface definitions.

 ## Completed Items